top of page

 The noun 'snobbery' has its etymological origins in 18th-century England.
 Its roots can be traced back to the term 'snob,' which initially emerged as a slang word.
 The precise origin of 'snob' remains somewhat uncertain, but it likely evolved from the expression 'sine nobilitate,' a Latin phrase meaning 'without nobility.'
 The term 'snob' was initially used to mock individuals who aspired to or pretended to have higher social status or refinement than they actually possessed.
 Over time, 'snob' evolved into 'snobbery,' encapsulating the behavior and attitudes associated with such pretentiousness and the condescending treatment of others perceived as inferior.
 This etymological journey reflects the concept of snobbery itself, where notions of status and class play a central role.

-Quiz: Find the meaning of the noun snobbery:
+Find the correct meaning of the noun snobbery:

 Try Again!